 On January 23, 2022, a day before the coup, mobile internet was cut for 35 hours amidst heavy-handed policing against anti-government demonstrations.
 The authorities had banned demonstrations and the police enforced the ban by using tear gas to disperse protesters, arresting over 30 people.

-Sawadogo Delwende, independent journalist, and Noufou Kindo, Journalist with Burkina24, have expressed outrage at the internet disruption, describing it as a backward action and a violation of the right to information.
+Sawadogo Delwende, a journalist with L’Economiste du Faso, and Noufou Kindo, Editor-in-Chief of Burkina24 have expressed outrage at the internet disruption, describing it as a backward action and a violation of the right to information.

 “The events of the last weekend and the coup of Monday were important incidents that created public anxiety.
 The need for information and the work of journalists become particularly critical during such occasions.
 It is, therefore, a blatant violation of press freedom and citizens’ rights to information to disrupt the Internet at these times.
 The pressure is too much,” Noufou Kindo told the MFWA in a telephone interview.

-Media sources reported, meanwhile, that a political activist, Korotoumou Anaïs Drabo of the Mouvement Sauvons le Burkina Faso, a civil society group, was arrested by the police on Saturday morning while on her way to a Court in Ouagadougou.
-The group had appealed to the Court to reverse the ban on protests by the municipal authorities.
+Media sources reported, meanwhile, that a political activist, Korotoumou Anaïs Drabo (Mouvement Sauvons le Burkina Faso) was arrested by the police on Saturday morning while on her way to a Court in Ouagadougou to which the movement had appealed the ban on protests by the municipal authorities.
 She was released later on the same day, having been beaten in detention at the Wemtenga police station, according to her narration to the local media.

 The demonstrators also perpetrated their part of violent lawlessness.
 The campaign headquarters of the Mouvement du Peuple pour le Progrès (MPP), which is located in the Nonsin district of Ouagadougou, was vandalised and set on fire on January 23, 2022.
-Protesters also set fire to tyres in some streets of the capital and other big towns and threw stones in retaliation for police brutalities.
+Protesters set also fire to tyres in some streets of the capital and other big towns and threw stones in retaliation of police brutalities.

-The coup in Burkina Faso confirms a growing fear of democratic relapse in West Africa following similar military takeovers in Mali and Guinea.
-The region once touted as a bastion of democracy in Africa has been racked by political upheavals, especially in the Sahel countries and Northern Nigeria.
-Constitutional autocracy is on the rise as the traditional two-term presidential mandates have been breached in Guinea, Cote d’Ivoire, and Togo.
+The coup in Burkina Faso confirms a growing fear of democratic a relapse in West Africa following similar military takeovers in Mali and Guinea.
+The region, once touted as a bastion of democracy in Africa, has seen been racked by political upheavals, especially in the Sahel countries and Northern Nigeria.
+Constitutional autocracy is on the rise as the traditional two-term presidential mandates have been breached in Guinea, Cote d’Ivoire and Togo.